Data Protection Reading Time: 16 minutes

 • Continuous Monitoring and Response

-In order to identify suspicious activity (such as repeated unsuccessful login attempts from a banned IP address) or abnormalities during the authentication process in real-time, there must be continuous monitoring capabilities.
-In order to quickly mitigate any security breaches, automatic counter measures can also be initiated.
+In order to identify suspicious activity (such as repeated unsuccessful login attempts from a banned IP address) or abnormalities during the authentication process in real-time, continuous monitoring capabilities must be used.
+Automatic countermeasures can also be initiated to mitigate any security breaches quickly.
 These could include tightening authentication requirements or preventing access until more verification is received.

 • Advanced Threat Intelligence Integration

 We also recommend taking into account feed services for advanced threat intelligence.
-By giving real-time information into new risks and attack pathways, it improves MFA security.
+Giving real-time information about new risks and attack pathways improves MFA security.
 Organizations may respond dynamically to sophisticated security risks by adjusting their authentication tactics through the integration of threat intelligence with MFA rules.

 • Regular Security Audits and Penetration Testing